- Must visit

 Discover the best of Český Krumlov — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Český Krumlov trip today.

-Major gallery dedicated to modern art and the legacy of Egon Schiele, with rotating international exhibitions in a historic brewery complex.
+A prominent contemporary art gallery and cultural venue linked to Egon Schiele, hosting rotating exhibitions in a historic brewery complex.

-The main local history museum, covering the town’s medieval development, crafts, archaeology, and regional culture.
+The main local history museum covering the town’s medieval, noble, and everyday past, with notable scale models and regional collections.

-An established fine-dining restaurant focused on refined Czech and European cooking, tasting menus, and a quieter upscale atmosphere.
+An established fine-dining restaurant focused on modern European cuisine, refined presentation, and a quieter upscale atmosphere.

-A long-established medieval-style tavern known for grilled meats, hearty Czech fare, and rustic atmosphere in the historic center.
+A very popular medieval-style tavern known for grilled meats, hearty Czech dishes, and a rustic fire-cooking atmosphere in the historic center.

 Moderate for tourists.
-Meals and drinks are fair value, but central hotels and peak-season dining cost more.
+Meals and coffee are affordable, but central hotels and peak-season dining cost more than in smaller Czech towns.

 Find answers to the most common questions about traveling from Prague to Český Krumlov by flight.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest flight, the cheapest option, or tips for making the most of your visit at Český Krumlov, this guide helps you travel smarter and with confidence.